Organize and track your query letters to literary agents and publishers.

 • The genre-specific accept/reject history for an agent.

 This reveals the agents who are actively seeking certain genres.
 Just because an agent says they are interested in a particular genre, doesn't mean they are interested right now.
-With this you can find the agent who is requesting to read more manuscripts of the genre you write, allowing you to better target your queries.
+With QT, you can find the agent who is requesting to read more manuscripts of the genre you write, allowing you to better target your queries.

 • Agent response times.